savoirfairelinux/monitoring-tools/doc/source/dependencies.rst

 This pack will create services which need the following protocol :

-* UDP 3389 from Poller to monitored client
+* TCP 3389 from Poller to monitored client